-Before a fee is charged by the doctor, the doctor should ensure the patient has received all the required information so they can provide an informed financial consent that includes the cost estimate for each service provided, including the MBS item numbers.
+Before a fee is charged by the doctor, the doctor and patient should come to an informed financial consent that outlines the cost estimate for each service provided, including the MBS item numbers.

 It is a good idea for patients to keep records of their medical invoices.
 If a patient feels their charges were not agreed to, they should contact their doctor's office to discuss the reasons for the various charges, and why they are more than expected.